-FIGURE 1.1-13 Click Next at the bottom of the screen to open the input screen, Criteria - Allowable Stresses.
-1.1.5 Edit the design criteria 1.1.5.1 Specify Minimum Covers for Mild Steel Reinforcement For nonprestressed reinforcement, edit 1.0 in Cover for top, bottom and side (as shown in Figure 1.1-14).
+Figure 1.1-17 Click Next at the bottom of the screen to open the next input screen, Criteria - Minimum Covers.
+1.2.5.5 Specify Minimum Covers for Post-Tensioning Tendons and Mild Steel Reinforcement The cover for the prestressing steel is specified to the center of gravity of the strand (cgs).
+Edit CGS of the tendon as 1.5 inch for both the top fiber and the interior spans of bottom fiber and 2.0 inch for the exterior spans for the bottom fiber.
+For nonprestressed reinforcement, edit 1.0-inch Cover for both the top and the bottom (as shown in Figure 1.1-18).

-FIGURE 1.1-14 Click Next at the bottom of the screen to open the input screen, Criteria - Minimum Bar Extension.
-1.1.5.2 Specify Minimum Bar Length and Bar Extension of Mild Steel Reinforcement Use the default values for bar extensions (as shown in Figure 1.1-19).
+Figure 1.1-18 Click Next at the bottom of the screen to open the input screen, Criteria - Minimum Bar Extension.
+1.2.5.6 Specify Minimum Bar Length and Bar Extension of Mild Steel Reinforcement The values given as default for "minimum bar lengths" are according to ACI-318 (2014).
+Use the default values (as shown in Figure 1.1-19).
 Note that the "development length" is user-defined and is the bar extension beyond point of zero moment where reinforcement is no longer required.
+The values entered for cut-off lengths are used to calculate top and bottom bar lengths when minimum reinforcement requirements govern.
+Note that where Rebar Curtailment is input, those settings will take priority over Minimum bar length settings.

-FIGURE 1.1-15 Click Next at the bottom of the screen to open the input screen, Criteria - Rebar Curtailment.
-1.1.5.3 Specify Top and Bottom Rebar Curtailment Input for Spans The default values given for Long and Short Bars relative for length equal to fraction of span and % of area of required steel are according to Chapter 13 of ACI-318 (2014).
+Figure 1.1-19 Click Next at the bottom of the screen to open the input screen, Criteria - Rebar Curtailment.
+1.2.5.7 Specify Top and Bottom Rebar Curtailment Input for Spans The default values given for Long and Short Bars relative for length equal to fraction of span and % of area of required steel are according to Chapter 13 of ACI-318 (2014).
 Keep the default values (as shown in Figure 1.1-20 and Figure 1.1-21).
 Note that curtailment rules relative to the selected code are applied to top and bottom bars and are conservatively adjusted such that the bar lengths are equal on both sides of the support or equal at both sides of the center of span.
 Also, 2 bars are set as a minimum requirement.
 The reinforcement result output for this example will be based on the curtailment rules which take priority over reinforcement rules relative to the previous section for bar extensions.
 In the case where curtailment rules are not sufficient to the default solution (that solution related to the bar extension input) the reinforcement arrangement and length output will be given as that taken from the bar extension input.